Arrigoni Bridge: A new bridge

 As motor traffic increased in the early 1900s, drivers clamored for a way to cross the river without being interrupted to let marine traffic pass through.
 Studies for a new bridge date back to at least 1933, when the state was calling it the Route 346 Bridge.

 Construction on a new bridge began in 1936.
 Once the Arrigoni Bridge was completed in 1938, the old drawbridge was demolished.
 That same year, the Arrigoni Bridge won the American Institute of Steel Construction's first prize of "Most Beautiful Steel Bridge" in the large bridge category.

 The choice of large steel through arches for this location, with the roadway suspended from the arches by cables, allowed wide navigation channels on the river, minimized pier construction, and provided a profile to the bridge that was aesthetically pleasing.
 By replacing the old drawbridge with a high-level crossing (the bridge provides more than 90 ft of clearance above the river), the Arrigoni Bridge foreshadowed subsequent major highway crossings of Connecticut's navigable rivers.

 From a technical standpoint, the bridge exemplifies the long-span bridge engineering of the first half of the 20th century.
 Because of the growing need to provide uninterrupted highway passage over large bodies of water, engineers increasingly were called upon to design large cantilevered trusses, suspension bridges, and steel arches.
 Innovative erection methods, the availability of very large structural components, and special metals all contributed to the development of long-span bridge technology.
 For example, nearly a third of the Arrigoni Bridge utilized high-strength silicon steel, and the bridge was almost entirely erected by building the arches outward from the center pier, letting them balance each other as they were extended over the water.
-Another notable engineering feature are the chains of huge eyebars under the roadway that tie together the ends of each arch; the tied-arch technique resisted the outward horizontal thrust of the arches and thus allowed the piers to be much smaller and more economical.
+Another notable engineering feature are the chains of huge eyebars under the roadway that tie together the ends of each arch; the tied-arch technique resists the outward horizontal thrust of the arches and thus allowed the piers to be much smaller and more economical.